 Vulcan County supports initiatives that contribute to the well-being of County Residents by participating in and managing the regional Physician Recruitment and Retention Program.
 This municipal partnership is administered by Vulcan County.
-The Vulcan County Health and Wellness Foundation receives operating funds from this area as well (if available - funding not available in 2019).
 An objective of this department is to maintain the doctor recruitment and retention program.